 Please consider proposing to work with a Space Grant Undergraduate Research Intern:

-This memo is to solicit your participation in an undergraduate research program sponsored by the University of Arizona/NASA Space Grant.
-As you may know, the Lunar and Planetary Laboratory is Home Department to Arizona's Space Grant Program, and each year LPL faculty and researchers comprise a core group of our "Research Mentors".
-Last year, funding was provided for 32 student interns; this year we plan to support about the same number.
+This memo is to solicit your participation as a mentor in an undergraduate research program sponsored by the University of Arizona/NASA Space Grant Consortium.
+As you may know, the Lunar and Planetary Laboratory (LPL) is Home Department to Arizona's Space Grant Program, and each year LPL faculty and researchers comprise a core group of our "Research Mentors".

-Students will be hired to work for the academic year--10 to 20 hours per week--at a $10.50 per hour wage.
-The program has two objectives.
-The first is to support and encourage undergraduates who are interested in space science and engineering careers by giving them opportunities to earn money while gaining valuable (and hopefully inspiring) experience participating in research projects.
-The second is to provide opportunities for STEM majors to broaden their educations with a research experience.
-Feedback from previous research interns and their advisors has been extremely positive.
-One indication of success is the fact that many of the interns (between 30-40% who are not graduating) continue to work with their advisors after their Space Grant support expires.
+Students will be hired to work for the academic year—10 to 20 hours per week—at a $11.00 per hour wage.
+The objectives of this undergraduate research internship expereince are to 1) support and encourage undergraduates who are interested in STEM careers by giving them opportunities to engage in valuable, inspiring research projects while being paid for their efforts; and 2) to provide opportunities for STEM majors to broaden their educations with a research experience.
+Feedback from previous research interns and their mentors has been extremely positive, and many of our interns (~30-40% who are not graduating) continue to work with their mentors after their Space Grant support expires.

 Researchers with research opportunities should fill out the Mentor Application Form.
 We look for a "NASA connection" (interpreted broadly) to the research.
 In addition to providing opportunities for upper division science and engineering majors, we are particularly looking for people to mentor students who are new and "testing the waters" in STEM majors.
 The goal of Space Grant is ultimately to build our nation's STEM workforce and a positive and exciting internship experience can play an important role in insuring students remain in the STEM pipeline.
 We also encourage you to consider working with more than one student.